Johannes Kepler: Childhood (1571–1590)

-In 1589, after moving through grammar school, Latin school, and seminary at Maulbronn, Kepler attended Tübinger Stift at the University of Tübingen.
+Kepler attended the Grammar School in Weil until 1577, when the family moved to Leonberg in Protestant Württemberg.
+He attended the elementary German school in Leonberg for a year, and then the Latin Grammar School, where all lessons and books were in Latin.
+He was then at two monastic schools, from 1584 in Adelberg, and from 1586 at the seminary at Maulbronn.
+In September 1589, Kepler entered the Tübinger Stift at the University of Tübingen, a seminary which served to prepare Lutheran pastors for Württemberg.
 There, he studied philosophy under Vitus Müller and theology under Jacob Heerbrand (a student of Philipp Melanchthon at Wittenberg), who also taught Michael Maestlin while he was a student, until he became Chancellor at Tübingen in 1590.
-He proved himself to be a superb mathematician and earned a reputation as a skilful astrologer, casting horoscopes for fellow students.
+He proved himself to be a superb mathematician and earned a reputation as a skillful astrologer, casting horoscopes for fellow students.
 Under the instruction of Michael Maestlin, Tübingen's professor of mathematics from 1583 to 1631, he learned both the Ptolemaic system and the Copernican system of planetary motion.
 He became a Copernican at that time.
 In a student disputation, he defended heliocentrism from both a theoretical and theological perspective, maintaining that the Sun was the principal source of motive power in the universe.
-Despite his desire to become a minister, near the end of his studies, Kepler was recommended for a position as teacher of mathematics and astronomy at the Protestant school in Graz.
+Despite his desire to become a minister in the Lutheran church, he was denied ordination because of beliefs contrary to the Formula of Concord, the Lutheran statement of faith which had been adopted in 1577.
+Near the end of his studies, Kepler was recommended for a position as teacher of mathematics and astronomy at the Protestant school in Graz, in Styria, Inner Austria.
 He accepted the position in April 1594, at the age of 22.